Denver Motorcycle Accident LawyerRequest Free Consultation

 - The breach was the legal or proximate cause of the victim’s injury.
-Sometimes, an accident may be caused by a chain of events which commenced long before impact.
+Sometimes, an accident may be caused by a chain of events that commenced long before impact.
 While the actual cause of the victim’s injury may be the accident at the scene, the proximate cause could be something else.
-For instance, if the accident was the result of a defective vehicle part, then that could be the proximate cause and the manufacturer could be held liable for the victim’s injuries.
+For instance, if the accident was the result of a defective vehicle part, then that could be the proximate cause, and the manufacturer could be held liable for the victim’s injuries.

 - The victim must suffer actual damages.
 Damages can be economic or non-economic.
 Economic damages cover losses of monetary value like hospital bills, lost wages, and property damage.

-Colorado state follows comparative negligence principles.
+Colorado follows comparative negligence principles.
 This allows for a victim’s compensation to be reduced by the percentage of fault apportioned to the victim.
-For instance, if a victim’s compensation is valued at $100,000 and it is determined that the victim was ten percent at fault for the accident, they will receive $90,000.
-However, if it is determined that the victim’s fault was at equal or more fault than the person they are claiming compensation from, then the victim will not receive any compensation.
+For instance, if a victim’s compensation is valued at $100,000, and it is determined that the victim was ten percent at fault for the accident, they will receive $90,000.
+However, if it is determined that the victim’s fault was equal to or more fault than the person they are claiming compensation from, then the victim will not receive any compensation.

 Colorado Helmet Law